Antcating/Hours-Tracking-Dashboard/README.md

 ## Code Structure

-The code is structured around a main `App` class, which handles the application logic.
+The code is structured around a main `MainWindow` class, which handles the application logic.
 The `cell_changed` method, for example, is triggered when a cell in the table is edited.
 It updates the time worked based on the new input and saves the data.

 ## Future Improvements